- I'm here to...

 - About Us

-As a consultant for the Center for Strategic Leadership at FMI, Emily brings a solid understanding of leadership research and the latest talent development thinking to best serve a diverse group of firms in the construction industry.
+As a consultant for the Leadership & Organizational Development practice at FMI, Emily brings a solid understanding of leadership research and the latest talent development thinking to best serve a diverse group of firms in the construction industry.

 Emily brings her expertise in personnel measurement and assessment to help clients uncover their strengths and limitations.
 Working in an array of consulting engagements, Emily helps organizations address topics such as identifying leadership skill strengths and gaps, developing sustainable succession plans, facilitating greater team functioning, creating compelling competency models, and identifying effective recruiting and selection practices.